kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

 Favourite music: I don't like hearing ads and I don't like paying for music.
 I use [SoundCloud](https://soundcloud.com) with an ad-blocker.
 I usually listen to mixes that are recommended to me.
 And the genre of those mixes vary.
-It's always a sub-genre of the electronic music genre, like drum and bass or chill.
+It's always a sub-genre of the electronic music genre, like drum and bass, liquid drum and bass, or chill.
+I sometimes listen to these sub-genres on YouTube.
 Other times I listen to the radios on [The Kelvin Kamara Sound App](https://github.com/kkamara/the-kelvin-kamara-sound-app), which also features ambient sounds and talking radios.

 Favourite photo: https://github.com/kkamara/useful/raw/main/grocery-store-management-system5.png?raw=true .